An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data

 Soft clustering relaxes this constraint by allowing each data point $x_i$ to have a continuous membership weight $s_i \in [0,1]$, representing its degree of association with one of the two clusters.
 Instead of assigning $x_i$ to a single cluster, we define:

 Thus, each data point has a soft assignment, where

 Our clustering approach employs a relaxation strategy within the optimization process, allowing for continuous rather than binary sample assignments.
-At each step of optimization, we iteratively update the probabilistic membership of each sample in the formulaic class, refining its classification based on structural predictability.
-This dynamic adjustment enhances the stability of the optimization, preventing indeterminate solutions while maintaining flexibility in high-dimensional or noisy datasets.
-However, this relaxation is not a final conclusion; rather, it is an intermediate step that ensures a more robust and well-conditioned optimization process, at the end of which each sample is determined by an integer label through a thresholding process.
+At each optimization step, we update the membership of each sample in one of two candidate clusters.
+Because the cluster labels are exchangeable, neither candidate is designated as formulaic during optimization.
+After convergence, the continuous memberships are thresholded once to obtain a binary partition, and the resulting clusters are characterized through their cluster-conditioned self-information and distinctive features.

-Our method utilizes self-information to quantify structural predictability in text.
-Unlike hard clustering, which enforces discrete partitioning, we assign probabilistic memberships based on information content.
-Since formulaic and non-formulaic text layers differ in their information-theoretic properties—formulaic sections exhibiting higher predictability and lower self-information—our optimization scheme ensures a stable, information-guided classification.
+The role of self-information differs slightly between the two formulations.
+The continuous objective explicitly favors a sufficiently populated candidate cluster with low and narrowly distributed self-information.
+The discrete objective instead separates samples according to their likelihood under two cluster-conditioned feature distributions.
+In the discrete application, the recovered partition is subsequently oriented using self-information diagnostics, while its interpretation as formulaic is supported by the concentration of recurring features.

-\paragraph{\textbf{Layman explanation:}} Rather than forcing each text unit of text into one cluster or the other, our method allows for partial or uncertain membership between the two.
-This flexibility is important in cases where text units may contain a mix of formulaic and non-formulaic features.
-During optimization, each segment is evaluated based on how structurally predictable it is.
-Highly predictable text units lean toward the formulaic cluster, while less predictable ones lean toward the non-formulaic cluster.
-This “soft” classification makes the method more stable and better suited for analyzing noisy or stylistically mixed texts.
+\paragraph{\textbf{Layman explanation:}} Rather than forcing each text unit immediately into one cluster or the other, the method allows intermediate degrees of membership while searching for a partition.
+These weights do not identify a formulaic cluster in advance.
+Once the partition has converged, the memberships are converted into two clusters, whose self-information profiles and recurring features are then examined to determine which exhibits formulaic structure.